 These are the ACTUAL reasons that the Watch Tower Society forbids its Jehovah's Witnesses members to support the local, state, and federal governmental entities of the United States -- no voting, no holding elected political office, no professing citizen loyalty via the Pledge of Allegiance or standing for the National Anthem, and no serving in the U.S. Military to protect the United States.
 The Watch Tower Society teaches that "Armageddon" will occur "soon", and that at the Battle of Armageddon, the angel Jesus Christ and his heavenly armies will destroy both the Military and Governments of the United States, and of all other countries -- including all people who did not convert to the Jehovah's Witnesses.
 Jehovah's Witnesses look forward to the day when they will rule the planet.

 Currently, the Watch Tower Society tells JWs not to forcefully oppose the United States, or other governments.
 Given their fanatical beliefs as to what they have to gain, one can only speculate what would happen if the Watch Tower Society ever told JWs otherwise.
 The Federal Bureau of Investigation FEARS Jehovah's Witnesses and of what it knows they are capable.
-Read the Secret History Cases on this website, and the Tylenol Murder Case on the sister website.
+Read the Secret History Cases Section on this website, and the Tylenol Murder Case on the sister website.